+1.1.
 The objective of this set of rules is to provide the South African banking industry with a framework enabling them to achieve a legally sound CMA cross-border payment exchange system in which the risks are adequately managed.
-Additionally the framework is expected to assist in identifying any inappropriate payment practices within the NPS, eg. the provision of payment services within South Africa by non-South African CMA banks which are not subject to South African banking regulations and supervision.
+Additionally the framework is expected to assist in identifying any inappropriate payment practices within the NPS, e.g. the provision of payment services within South Africa by non-South African CMA banks which are not subject to South African banking regulations and supervision.

-2 CMA CROSS-BORDER PAYMENTS
+2. CMA CROSS-BORDER PAYMENTS

-2.1 Categories
+2.1.
+Categories

-- 2.1.1 Payments made within South Africa, drawn on non-South African CMA banks, using cheques, card payments via Point of Sale (PoS) devices, cash withdrawals at Automatic Teller Machines (ATM's) and Electronic Fund Transfer (EFT) debits. - 2.1.2 Payments made within non-South African CMA countries, drawn on South African banks, using cheques, card payments via PoS devices, cash withdrawals at ATM's and EFT debits - 2.1.3 Payments made within South Africa, drawn on South African banks for credit of persons with banking accounts at non-South African CMA banks, using EFT credits, paper credits and S.W.I.F.T. transfers. - 2.1.4 Payments made within non-South African CMA countries, drawn on non-South African CMA banks for credit of persons with banking accounts at South African banks, using EFT credits, paper credits and S.W.I.F.T. transfers.
+- 2.1.1.
+Payments made within South Africa, drawn on non-South African CMA banks, using card payments via Point of Sale (PoS) devices, cash withdrawals at Automatic Teller Machines (ATM's) and Electronic Fund Transfer (EFT) debits; - 2.1.2.
+Payments made within non-South African CMA countries, drawn on South African banks, using card payments via PoS devices, cash withdrawals at ATM's and EFT debits; - 2.1.3.
+Payments made within South Africa, drawn on South African banks for credit of persons with banking accounts at non-South African CMA banks, using EFT credits, paper credits and SWIFT transfers; and - 2.1.4.
+Payments made within non-South African CMA countries, drawn on non-South African CMA banks participating in SIRESS for credit of persons with banking accounts at South African banks, using EFT credits, paper credits and SWIFT transfers.

-2.2 Methods of exchange
+2.2.
+Methods of exchange

-- 2.2.1 Directly, i.e. outside any South African Payment Clearing House (PCH), to or from a non-South African CMA bank from or to a South African bank using the internationally accepted practice of correspondent banking, i.e. whereby the two banks, normally situated in different territories, maintain accounts with each other in the required currency, and periodically or whenever necessary, discharge the balance(s) thereon. - 2.2.2 Directly, i.e. outside any South African PCH, by a South African bank to or from a South African bank that has a correspondent banking relationship with the relevant non-South African CMA bank using the internationally accepted practice of correspondent banking.

-2.2.3 Through a South African PCH, where the clearing takes place between South African banks and where the South African bank, to or from which the CMA cross-border payments are cleared within the PCH, acts as correspondent bank for the relevant non-South African CMA bank.
+- 2.2.1.
+Directly, i.e. outside any South African Payment Clearing House (PCH), to or from a non-South African CMA bank from or to a South African bank using the internationally accepted practice of correspondent banking, i.e. whereby the two banks, normally situated in different countries, maintain accounts with each other in the required currency, and periodically or whenever necessary, discharge the balance(s) thereon; - 2.2.2.
+Directly, i.e. outside any South African PCH, by a South African bank to or from a South African bank that has a correspondent banking relationship with the relevant non-South African CMA bank using the internationally accepted practice of correspondent banking; - 2.2.3.
+Through a South African PCH, where the clearing takes place between South African banks and where the South African bank, to or from which the CMA cross-border payments are cleared within the PCH, acts as correspondent bank for the relevant non-South African CMA bank; or - 2.2.4.
+Directly, i.e. outside any South African PCH, to or from a non-South African CMA bank or financial institution from or to a South African bank using SIRESS, whereby two SIRESS Participants in different countries maintain South African Rand (ZAR) accounts with the Reserve Bank.

-3 RULES TO BE APPLIED
+3. RULES TO BE APPLIED

-3.1 General Rules
+3.1.
+General Rules